 - 1 teaspoon freshly ground black pepper, plus more to taste

-- 1 pound dried penne (traditional, whole grain or gluten-free)
+- 1 pound dried whole grain or brown rice pasta(for gf), such as penne